 In "The Time Variation in Risk Appetite and Uncertainty", we develop a new measure of time-varying risk aversion that ultimately can be calculated from observable financial information at high frequencies.
-The general philosophy in estimation is as follows:
+The general estimation philosophy is as follows:

-(1) This risk aversion is utility-based, reflecting the time-varying relative risk aversion per period HARA utility of the representative agent in a generalized habit-like model with preference shocks.
+(1) The risk aversion coefficient is utility-based, reflecting the time-varying relative risk aversion coefficient of the representative agent in a generalized habit-like model with preference shocks.

-(2) Given the no-arbitrage framework, asset prices, risk premiums, and variances under physical or risk-neutral measures are exact functions of state variables including risk aversion in dynamic affine pricing models.
+(2) Given the no-arbitrage framework, asset prices, risk premiums, and physical/ risk-neutral variances are exact functions of the state variables, including risk aversion, in the dynamic (exponential) affine model.